vuxhieues/SQA/README.md

 3. **Private Course Extensions:**
    - Includes all the features of public courses, with additional advanced tools:
      - **Real-Time Chat:** Students and instructors can engage in discussions with auto-saved messages for uninterrupted communication.
-     - **Livestream Integration:** Host live sessions for lectures, Q&A, or collaborative discussions, bringing an interactive touch to virtual learning.
+     - **Livestream Integration:** Host live sessions for lectures, Q&A, or collaborative discussions, bringing an interactive touch to virtual learning using *WebRTC* technology.
      - **Announcemnts:** Course Instructors can make announcemnts for the enrolled students.

 4. **User-Centric Design:**